EOP-OMB/federal-program-inventory/website/_program/TC.059.md

 layout: program
 objective: The baseline tax system generally would tax all income under the regular tax rate schedule.
 It would not allow preferentially low (or zero) tax rates to apply to certain types or sources of income.
-In contrast, the Tax Code allows interest earned on State and local bonds used to finance homes purchased by first-time, low-to-moderate-income buyers to be exempt from tax.
-These bonds are generally subject to the State privateactivity- bond annual volume cap.
+Consumers pay for some deposit-linked services, such as check cashing, by accepting a below-market interest rate on their demand deposits.
+If they received a market rate of interest on those deposits and paid explicit fees for the associated services, they would pay taxes on the full market rate and (unlike businesses) could not deduct the fees.
+The Government thus foregoes tax on the difference between the risk-free market interest rate and below-market interest rates on demand deposits, which under competitive conditions should equal the value of deposit services.
 obligations: null
+other_program_spending: '[{"x":"2022","outlays":0.0,"forgone_revenue":7330000000.0},{"x":"2023","outlays":0.0,"forgone_revenue":11100000000.0},{"x":"2024","outlays":0.0,"forgone_revenue":15800000000.0}]'
 outlays: null
 permalink: /program/TC.059.html
 popular_name: ''